danluca/arduino-lightfx/README.md

 I have used LED strips with a LED density of 30 LED/m - made by BTF-Lighting (part number WS28115M30LW65 on Amazon) - outdoor splash proof rated IP65.

 ### Board wrapper
-Nano RP2040 Connect board operates internally at 3.3V, whereas the WS2811 LED strips operate with 12V for main power and 5V for command pin - a
-LED driver circuit surrounds the board.
+Nano RP2040 Connect board operates internally at 3.3V, whereas the [WS2811](https://datasheet.lcsc.com/lcsc/1810081420_Worldsemi-WS2811_C114581.pdf) LED strips operate with 12V for main power and 5V for command pin (5V for data/command is unconfirmed by the datasheet, experimentally it has been proven to work) - hence a LED driver circuit surrounds the board.

 It uses the main 12V power supplied to the LED strips to scale it down to 5V (LM7805) in order to provide the board with power (note the Arduino board has its own voltage regulator onboard, which makes it accept external power from 5V to 21V, per the specs).
 The PWM 3.3V signal is run through a level shifter (74HCT125) to 5V for the LED command driver.

 This way, a single 3 pin connector is used to connect the board to the LED strip as its controller - it takes 12V power from the strip and supplies PWM 5V signal to the LEDs control pin.

+The electronic schematic and PCB designs can be found as [EasyEDA project](https://pro.easyeda.com/editor#id=9c50130b250b4c23b522b4ac978d99bf).

 ## C++ standard
 The current Arduino libraries are leveraging the **C++ 14** standard, hence the code can be written with this standard